14 Sep Raising a Child With Hydrocephalus: The Journey to a Happy Life

 While intervention does not guarantee success, it is one way parents can help their children attempt to reach a higher quality of life as they grow.

 There is also an emotional toll for children with hydrocephalus.
-ANA patient Amanda Breem says it was challenging growing up with hydrocephalus.
-“It was always difficult for me to walk through the hallways knowing that I felt like the only one with a shunt or the only one who has a neurosurgeon that’s as close to me as my family members,” she says, “It contributed to a lot of feelings of feeling isolated and alienation, and really took a toll on my mental health, contributing to anxiety and depression… Participating in class was very difficult, most of my time during school was spent in the nurse’s office.
-It was not uncommon for me to take exams and tests in the hospital.”
+ANA patient Amanda Breem says it was challenging having hydrocephalus as a child.
+“Growing up, it was always difficult for me to open up and let people know what I was undergoing during my personal life and the countless surgeries I’ve gone under,” she says.
+“It contributed to a lot of feelings of feeling isolated and alienation, and really took a toll on my mental health, contributing to anxiety and depression…

 Informing Your Child, Friends & Teachers About Hydrocephalus